Diamondbacks vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker has 160 hits with 36 doubles, four triples, 29 home runs and 79 walks.
-He has driven in 111 runs with 29 stolen bases.
+- Tucker has collected 161 hits with 36 doubles, four triples, 29 home runs and 80 walks.
+He has driven in 111 runs with 30 stolen bases.

-- Tucker will look for his fifth straight game with a hit in this contest.
-In his last five games he is hitting .294 with two doubles, a home run, three walks and two RBI.
+- Tucker has hit safely in five games in a row.
+During his last five outings he is batting .333 with two doubles, a home run, three walks and two RBI.

 Tucker Recent Games